 About the author

 Dr. Philippe Guillemant is a research engineer at the French National Centre for Scientific Research (CNRS), holding an engineering degree from Ecole Centrale Paris and graduated in physics from Aix Marseille University (PhD and habilitation to supervise PhD students).
-He carries out interdisciplinary research based on computer engineering that is connecting neurosciences, artificial intelligence and non linear dynamical systems.
+He carries out interdisciplinary research based on computer engineering that is connecting theoretical physics, neurosciences, artificial intelligence and nonlinear dynamical systems.